developer51709/DevChat/README.md

 - [ ] Add message editing and deleting
 - [ ] Add profile/account settings
 - [ ] Implement account recovery methods

+# Introduction
+A lightweight, modern chat application built with TypeScript, Vite, Tailwind CSS, and a clean client/server architecture.
+Originally created on Replit as a learning project, DevChat has grown into a flexible foundation for real‑time messaging features, user accounts, and more.

+This repository is structured for clarity, scalability, and ease of development — making it a great starting point for future enhancements.